wp-plugins/zotpress/readme.txt

 Zotero is a community-based cross-platform citation manager that integrates with your browser and word processor.

-= Features: =
+= Features =
 * Display your Zotero citations on your blog
 * Display citations, collections, or tags
-* Sort by a variety of options, including: author, collection, tag, and more.
+* Sort by a variety of options, including: author, year, collection, tag, and more.
 * Add both user and group Zotero accounts
+* Add thumbnail images to your citations
 * And more!

 Tested in Firefox 3 (Mac/Win), IE7 and IE8.

+= Requirements =
-Requirements: cUrl [preferably] or file_get_contents enabled on your server.
+cUrl [preferably] or file_get_contents enabled on your server.

 == Installation ==